adunning/spring-harvest/geoffrey-bache-smith-spring-harvest.md

 | Cloud and storm-light over the hills,
 |   Tears and passion and sordid shame:

-| All, all are but as quenched fire
+| All, all are but as quenchèd fire
 |   And vanish’d smoke to him that lies
 | Amid the silence of the trees
 |   Under the silence of the skies.